appcelerator-forks/mcongrove.BiteBook/README.md

 The `/mobile` directory contains the BiteBook iPhone/Android application.
 This is built on the Appcelerator Titanium platform.

-You'll need a copy of of the [TitaniumPebble module](https://github.com/mcongrove/TitaniumPebble).
+You'll need a copy of the [TitaniumPebble module](https://github.com/mcongrove/TitaniumPebble).

 ##### Pebble Project